RORWorkshop/rorworkshop.github.io/software.md

 sudo apt-get install curl
 ```

 *Note:* Do not install RVM or ruby as a root user.
-We recommend that as we don't want
+We recommend this as we don't want
 the applications we are building to have root permission.
 Giving root permission to an application could lead to serious securitiy issues in the future.

 #### Install latest Ruby